taibislamdipu/taibislamdipu/README.md

 I'm currently focused on various projects for my company.
 One of my main projects is building a web app with Next.js.
 I've made it look better and run faster by following best practices, which boosted its speed by 20%.

-At LetsDunch, I was a front-end developer who built and updated UI components with React.js and Tailwind CSS.
-I worked with other teams to connect APIs that added more features and data to the web app.
-Some of the features I helped with were booking and rescheduling meetings, updating expert profiles, and making over some old pages.
-I also did a lot of analysis and documentation for the project.
-Besides that, I fixed bugs and regularly improved the system's performance.